 This will not only provide a brain workout but also help them remember the words and their spellings.

-15. Word Maze: This one game I personally adore.
-It doubles up a relaxation technique for me.
+We adore fun educational games.
+And word maze is just that!
+In fact, for me it doubles up a relaxation technique.
 Involve your child in a word maze with you and uncover as many hidden words as possible.

-17. Sudoku: This is a great game for children five years and up.
+This is a great game for kids 5 years old and above.
 There are plenty of 4X4 free prints available online.
 All you need to do is just to google them.

 All you have to do is fold your palms and let your child try to slap them.
 Your aim is to miss the slap while your kid’s aim is to slap your palms.
 Play turn-wise and have oodles of fun.

-20. Creative prompts: This Brain Game for Kids target their imagination and creativity.
+This innovative Brain Game for children target their imagination and creativity.

 What you have to do is give your child a few prompts in form of words like Lion, Jungle, Rabbit and your child has to build a story around these prompts.